electron/electron/docs/api/app.md

     simply a URI.
 Note that for [some DNS providers][doh-providers], the resolver will automatically upgrade to DoH unless DoH is explicitly disabled, even if there are no DoH servers provided in this list.
-  * `enableAdditionalDnsQueryTypes` Boolean - Controls whether additional DNS query types, e.g. HTTPS (DNS type 65) will be allowed besides the traditional A and AAAA queries when a request is being made via insecure DNS.
+  * `enableAdditionalDnsQueryTypes` Boolean (optional) - Controls whether additional DNS query types, e.g. HTTPS (DNS type 65) will be allowed besides the traditional A and AAAA queries when a request is being made via insecure DNS.
 Has no effect on Secure DNS which always allows additional types.